-A simplified group structure diagram is included on the next page which shows the holders of qualifying holdings in the Company, including CVS Health Corporation which ultimately owns 100% of the Company.
-It also shows those other companies within the Company's Group Supervision under the EU Solvency II Directive ("Solvency II") (hereinafter referred to as the Company's "Solvency II Group") - it should be noted that the Company has been granted a waiver by the PRA which means that the Company's Group Supervision under Solvency II is carried out at the level of its ultimate holding company in the European Economic Area ("EEA"), Spinnaker Bidco Limited.
+A simplified group structure diagram is included on page 16 which shows the holders of qualifying holdings in the Company, including CVS Health Corporation which ultimately owns 100% of the Company.

+It also shows those other companies within the Company's Group Supervision under the Group Supervision Part of the PRA Rulebook for Solvency II Firms ("Solvency II Group Supervision"), hereinafter referred toas the Company's "Solvency II Group".
+It is also noted that the Company has been granted a waiver by the PRA which means that the Company's Group Supervision under Solvency II is carried out at the level of its ultimate holding company in the UK, Spinnaker Bidco Limited.
 A separate Group SFCR will be published for Spinnaker Bidco Limited.

-Legal Entity Organization Chart As at 31 December 2019 (extract)
+Legal Entity Organization Chart As at 31 December 2020 (extract)